jrfnl/clearPHP/rules/no-noscream.md

 ```

 Finally, it is not possible to activate or disable the operator without changing the code.
-Unlike `error_reporting()` which may be changed in the configuration file `php.ini`, `@` will stay in the code until removed.
+Unlike `error_reporting()` which may be changed in the configuration file `php.ini`, `@` will stay active in the code until removed.

 ## Rule Details